benpetit/benpetit.github.io/about.md

 - Stochastic trust-region optimization algorithms, applications to traffic models (in collaboration with [Aimsun](https://www.aimsun.com/)).
 - Fair share problems (under the supervision of Prof. De Seguins-Pazzis).
 - An essay on the plactic monoid (RSK correspondence and the Erdos-Szekeres theorem).

-<b>Teaching</b>

-- I was a teaching assistant in Mathematics at Lycee Sainte-Genevieve in the academic year 2016-2017, conducting weekly oral examinations for undergraduate students.
-Topics included linear algebra, real analysis, probability and group theory.
-- In Fall 2018, I was a teaching assistant for [CS221](http://web.stanford.edu/class/cs221/) (Artificial Intelligence: Principles and Techniques) with Prof. [Percy Liang](https://cs.stanford.edu/~pliang/).
-- I am currently (Spring 2019) a teaching assistant for CS221, with Prof. [Dorsa Sadigh](https://dorsa.fyi/) and [Moses Charikar](https://profiles.stanford.edu/moses-charikar).

 <b>Contact</b>
 benpetit \(@t\) stanford \[-dot-\] edu